B.A., Rutgers University; Ph.D., University of California (Berkeley)

 My research interests lie at the intersection of clinical, cultural, and developmental areas of psychology.
 The overarching aim of my research is to examine how cultural and family processes influence mental health and development across the lifespan.
 I explore this question primarily in under-represented, underserved, and at-risk populations.

-My interests in both research and teaching were shaped significantly by my previous experience as a K-12 school counselor and administrator in Shanghai, China.
+My research and teaching are both shaped by my previous experience as a K-12 school counselor and administrator in Shanghai, China.
 At Wellesley College, my courses include Asian American Psychology, Cultural Psychology, and a seminar on Culture and Emotion.
 My goal in teaching and mentorship is to guide students in connecting fundamental frameworks of cultural and developmental psychology to implications for Asian American well-being.